CrackedPolishedBlackstoneBricksMC/toybox/README.md

 ### toybox-checksum

 Small utilities for working with `MessageFormat` objects and formatting hashes as hex strings.
 Might get removed/merged into other stuff, we'll see

+### toybox-download

+Somewhat advanced file downloader, can download to disk or in-memory, supports etag caching, deleting files on error, swappable download backends etc

 ### toybox-gdiff